The Music Pages

 station was not strong enough to break through the fog.
 I bought a digital

 Then KOCN came along.
 KOCN was a little daytime FM station with a good signal that covered the Monterey area.
 They were one of those stations that followed whatever fad came along.
 Formerly an FM rock station they switched to C&W when the Urban Cowboy fad came out.
 On weekend evenings KOCN would broadcast Oakland A's baseball.
 At the end of one season, when I was accustomed spinning the dial to over to KWST (another C&W station, this one on the frequency of the former rocker KLRB) I thought I had a flashback, for I heard a mellow FM lady DJ begin a new thing, the Fat Back weekend show with Laura Ellen Hopper!!
 It was great!
 Three hours a night, two nights a week of FAT.
 Soon KOCN realized it had struck an audience.
 The expanded the Fat Back program to the whole station, I was in heaven again.
 But like many good things, money and maybe greed sets in.
-The owners of KOCN used the format's popularity to increase the value of the station and sold it to new owners, who switched to a format that was the definitive of "dentist office music", boring soft rock.
+I think the owner of KOCN used the format's popularity to increase the value of the station and sold it to new owners, who switched to a format that was the definitive of "dentist office music", boring soft rock.
 That was a scary time - I had been teased by two radio stations only to be stood up in the end.

 Berry singing Roll Over Beethoven - KPIG